xan1242/MPFmaster/README.md

 - Try out compiling with gcc/clang -- currently works in macOS, still need make a CMakeLists

 - Figure out why some variable types don't get updates for certain actions (mostly fixed)

-- Multi track support?
-Currently it assumes each event action is track 1

 - Improve the parser - it's currently a hackjob working on a line-per-line basis